General information and tips for prospective fellowship applicants

 • Eligible to juniors pursuing a bachelor's degree.

-• Be a U.S. citizen or a U.S. national from American Samoa or the Commonwealth of the Northern Mariana Island.
+• Be a U.S. citizen or a U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands.

 • Have a documented history of receiving need-based financial aid during their undergraduate years.